 JLC has a programme of daily, weekly, fortnightly and monthly prayers which are free for everyone to join.
 We will be posting more detailed information about these prayers soon, but in the mean time you can look at our calendar to see when they're on.

 In addition to our beginners retreats Jangchub Ling Centre hosts several formal retreats based around Kadampa Buddhist practice.
-These retreats are free and can be attended by anyone except where indicated, but if you have not been on one of these retreats previously we recommend getting in touch first, so you can check if they're right for you.
+Retreats can be attended by anyone except where indicated, but if you have not been on one of these retreats previously we recommend getting in touch first, so you can check if they're right for you.
 We ask that all attendees arrive five minutes before session time so that we can start promptly.

-This special fasting and purification retreat is performed over two days in conjunction with Eleven-faced Avalokiteshvara.
-It is a very powerful method for purifying negative karma ofbody, speech and mind and for pacifying strong delusions such as desirousattachment and hatred.
-It is also a special method for receiving blessings andimproving our experience of love, compassion and bodhichitta.
+This special purification and fasting practice is performed together with prayers and prostrations to Eleven-Faced Avalokiteshvara, the Buddha of Compassion.
+It is a very powerful method for purifying negative karma of body, speech and mind and for pacifying strong delusions such as desirous attachment and hatred.
+It is also a special method for receiving blessings and improving our experience of love, compassion and bodhichitta.
 This is not a guided meditation retreat.